Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 ## Trace Ray

-Here you can setup your trace ray call to set the ray SBT offset, stride and miss index.
+Here you can setup your trace ray call to set the ray SBT offset, stride, and miss index.
 After setting up the trace call click on geometries in the scene to see which hit group will be called!
 The select miss shader button will select the miss shader which will be called in the SBT widget above.